arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ls /sys/class/gpio/gpio163
 ```

 The GPIO can now be configured verifying that GPIO3 elements were successfully exported.
-The following command with `I/O` field will set the I/O state of the pin.
+The following command with the `I/O` field will set the I/O state of the pin.
 The pin can be set either as Input using `in` or Output using `out` value.

 ```
 echo <I/O> >/sys/class/gpio/gpio163/direction